oustaman/l5-awdd-block-template/the-brief.md

 - Creation of an original logo.
 - An attractive, contemporary design.
 - Creation of original media.
-- High quality media including images and original text.
+- High-quality media, including images and original text.
 - All media must be sourced or created by your team within the guidelines set by the client.
 - Your site must be built with responsive web design principles.
 - The site should be highly usable, following the _design for all_ ethos.